PayGreen/api-green-node/documentation/docs/doc7.md

 | Param | Type | Description |
 | --- | --- | --- |
 | newEstimate | <code>PathEstimate</code> | object containing all datas about the ongoing path carbon offsetting estimate - Only admin can add path estimate |
-You can find details about how to build the object newEstimate [here.](doc7b.md)
+You can find details about how to build the object newEstimate [here.](doc7B.md)
-- get object with new carbon cost estimated.
+- add object with new carbon cost estimated.
 ```
     return sdk.carbon
         .addPathEstimate(newEstimate)